 The Pitman Auxiliary, headed by President Joanne Padget, does many events throughout the year.
 They solicit clothing donations from churches in the area twice annually and hold sales in September and April at United Methodist Communities at Pitman.
 October brings a large bazaar with all kinds of items.
 On the first Friday of each December, they give a Christmas party, assisted by volunteers on the day of the event.
 Each resident also receives a book of stamps well ahead of holiday mailing.

-As all their sister community auxiliaries, some of the proceeds are donated to the Fellowship Fund and some for needs within the community.
+As all their sister community auxiliaries, some of the proceeds are donated to the UMC Foundation and some for needs within the community.
 For example, the auxiliary donated money specifically to purchase two new chairs in the library, a space well-used by residents.

 The annual April Showers brings out residents from every floor of United Methodist Communities at Collingswood.
 Churches donate bathroom, kitchen and personal grooming articles, perfume, stationery, paper products and more.
 The auxiliary sets up about eight tables organizing everything by bathroom and kitchen.
 Then, residents line up to shop, taking anything they want for free.
 Any leftovers are saved for future resident need.
 President Marti Milne observes, “It’s just like watching children on Christmas morning.”

-In contrast, the annual Grandma’s Attic which fills up the entire lobby, living room, and marketing area, brings in a profit as does the November craft and thrift sale.
+In contrast, the annual Grandma’s Attic which fills up the entire lobby, living room and Music Room, brings in a profit as does the November craft and thrift sale.
 Some funds are donated to the Fellowship Fund and some for needs within Collingswood.
 Most recently these included a smoothie maker, chocolate fountain, new luncheon tables for the chapel, and a handicapped picnic table.